Statement of Philosophy

 - Lands’ End Store 2655 Richmond Store #1510 Staten Island, NY 10314 (917) 636-402

-Worn from beginning of school year to November 5th and May 1st until close of school – unless otherwise notified.
+Worn from first day of school to October 31st and May 1st to last day of school – unless otherwise notified.

 Grades Nursery – Grade 4